In most circumstances, covering baseboard heaters is a bad idea.

 But there is one exception in the form of professional wooden baseboard heater covers, which are designed to do the job.

 You will need to know what they are and how they work, so you can employ them effectively in covering your baseboard heater.

 What is Wooden Baseboard Heater Cover?

-Plus, they can disperse the air properly so that you still get the same heating effect.
+Plus, they can disperse the air properly, so you still get the same heating effect.

 The cover itself is designed to fit over a pre-existing heater, so you can order them to perfectly fit the one you have in your home.

-Plus, the cover itself is deflecting the heat more than it is absorbing it so that the room can be heated up with roughly the same efficiency.
+Plus, the cover itself deflects the heat more than it absorbs it so that the room can be heated up with roughly the same efficiency.

 This also protects the covers themselves, so they do not become too hot to the touch.

 Wooden baseboard heater covers are quite common, but there are also covers made from plastic and steel.

 Steel is the most efficient in terms of transferring heat.